1505 University Avenue

 Winter Session allows students to immerse themselves in captivating subjects in unique destinations.
 Winter Session courses provide students with exciting off-campus learning experiences where they can gain field or lab experience for credit while working alongside CU Boulder's leading faculty experts.

 Youth Piano Lessons Featuring CU Instructors

 The CU Youth Piano Program trains students through weekly group and private lessons.
 Instructors are experienced teachers from the CU College of Music.
-The lessons provide thorough instruction at the highest and most effective pedagogical standards while providing opportunities for fun, motivation, and enjoyment of music.
+The lessons provide thorough instruction at the highest and most effective pedagogical standards while providing opportunities for fun, motivation and enjoyment of music.

-Summer Session offers over 600 campus courses and enrolls about 8,000 students in a relaxed, comfortable learning environment.
+Summer Session offers more than 600 campus courses and enrolls about 8,000 students in a relaxed, comfortable learning environment.
 Online and on-campus courses are available to students who wish to enhance or accelerate their academic progress.
 Courses are also open to students visiting from other colleges, teachers, high school students or others interested in pursuing their professional development or enrichment.

 Special three-week summer sessions are offered throughout the summer season to provide intense, accelerated courses for those who need academic credits in an abbreviated time period.